by Kristen Minogue

 What Gibb and his volunteer crew uncover may not be the legacy William Sellman imagined leaving when he built the house 280 years ago.
 But the house itself will remain standing, as an architectural collage of three centuries, and a testament to the immense power humans have to shape the landscape.

-Archaeological work on the Homestead House will continue until through the winter.
+Archaeological work on the Homestead House is continuing in the summer of 2014.
 No experience is required to join the excavation.
-To volunteer in the field or lab, contact Jim Gibb at firstname.lastname@example.org.
+To volunteer in the field or lab, contact Jim Gibb firstname.lastname@example.org or SERC’s citizen science coordinator Alison Cawood at email@example.com.

 Image of Jonathan Sellman portrait and history of the Sellman family taken from John Sellman of Maryland and Descendants by W. Marshall Sellman (1975).